commercetools/tresor/src/main/paradox/examples.md

 ## Using the Vault Key Value Engine

-The KV engine in vault lets you store arbitrary secrets in a JSON-object like manner.
+The KV (version 2) engine in vault lets you store arbitrary versioned secrets in a JSON-object like manner.
 This will create non-refreshable (as in *always valid*) leases:

 @@snip [KVExample.scala](../../test/scala/examples/KVExample.scala){#kv-example}